-Leopold’s has been scooping up their fresh house-made ice cream in Savannah, Georgia since 1919.
+Leopold’s has been scooping up their fresh house-made ice cream in Savannah since 1919.
+Making a stop here is one of the “must” things to do in Savannah, GA.
 The store was founded by three Greek immigrant brothers and their legacy continues with one of their sons, movie impresario and sometime busboy Stratton Leopold.
 He’s joined behind the counter by his wife Mary.

 The ice cream was worth the wait; rich and creamy as it softened a bit from the summer heat which allowed the intense flavors to shine through.
 The sundaes are served in old-fashioned bowls which adds to the experience.

 Stratton Leopold surveys his famous ice cream shop in Savannah, Georgia.

 When he’s not wiping down tables or greeting customers, Leopold has produced Hollywood blockbusters from The Big Chill to Mission Impossible: III.
 Movie memorabilia provides the shop’s vintage décor.

 Just like we travel with a Rocky statue as a trip mascot, Stratton doesn’t go anywhere without a movie prop ice cream cone he’s named “Scoop.”
 The walls of the café are lined with Scoop posing with actors from Tom Cruise to Helen Mirren to Anthony Hopkins and more.

 Songwriter Johnny Mercer, who penned Moon River, grew up eating at Leopold’s and even said he’d someday wrote a song about their signature flavor, tutti frutti.
 It’s a rum-based concoction that’s studded with fruits; the name means “all fruits” in Italian.
 But fellow Georgia native Little Richard beat him to the punch, releasing his signature song, “Tutti Frutti,” in 1955.
 The song was controversial due to its lyrics which were considered a bit racy at the time.